Join an adoption info webinar! Register Now →

 Food Insecurity & Malnutrition

 On top of that, China is one of the most disaster-prone countries in the world.
 More than 186 million people are exposed to the effects of droughts and floods, which are estimated to reduce the country’s potential grain output by about 20 million tons a year.
 In the summer of 2022, China was hit by its most severe heatwave in six decades.
-The heatwave exacerbated a drought that has impacted food production and costs throughout the nation.
-Overall, food prices in China rose by 6.1% in August 2022, with fresh fruits and vegetables, milk, eggs, cooking oil and pork showing the biggest increases.
+The heatwave exacerbated a drought that impacted food production and costs throughout the nation.
+More recently, in August 2024, food prices in China rose by 2.8% over the previous year, with fresh fruits, fresh vegetables and pork showing the biggest increases.

 Learn how Holt donors and sponsors help address malnutrition and hunger-related diseases among children in China.